 May 21, 2016, 12:30 – 2 p.m.

-ZooTeens is a great opportunity for teens to get started early in volunteering and learning about science, conservation, animals and much more.
-The program also helps develop a keen sense of responsibility, self-confidence, public speaking abilities and career skills.
+ZooTeens is an eight-month values-based leadership program that connects teens with volunteering opportunities to learn about science, conservation and the animals inside the Phoenix Zoo.
+Through volunteer service, teens develop a keen sense of responsibility, self-confidence and public speaking, with opportunities for zoo career exploration.
 In addition to gaining valuable professional skills, ZooTeens receive the same Phoenix Zoo benefits as our adult volunteers.

-ZooTeens primarily spend their time interacting with the Zoo public through games, crafts, activities and the presentation of animal artifacts.
-Occasionally, ZooTeens may also present small animals to Zoo guests to demonstrate caregiving or natural history concepts.
+ZooTeens primarily spend their time interacting with Zoo guests through games, crafts, activities and the presentation of animal artifacts.
+Occasionally, ZooTeens may also present small animals to guests to demonstrate caregiving or natural history concepts.

-Any teenager age 14 – 17 that has an interest in the Zoo, natural world and helping their community is welcome to apply.
+Any teenager age 14 – 17 that has an interest in the Zoo, the natural world, and helping their community is welcome to apply.